DougPfeffer-alt/bus-mall/README.md

 ### August 27, 2020

 1. Added some additional styling to the site, particularly around the chart.
 Centered it and applied some background color.

+### August 29, 2020

+1. Implemented local storage into the current application
+1. Made sure the data persisted across both browser refreshes and resets